 A successful candidate must be able to thrive as a member of a team of physician specialists and advanced practice providers with diverse areas of expertise.
 The successful applicant should be comfortable with and/or open to inpatient, outpatient and GI procedures and interventions.
 A dedicated candidate will be working among one of the leading gastroenterology programs in the country, with unique research and innovation opportunities afforded by the world-renowned Stanford Medicine campus.

 The successful candidate will participate in the care and management of children with a broad range of gastrointestinal disorders but will be expected to have focused efforts on caring for children with pancreatic disorders (including post-TPIAT management) and children with cystic fibrosis-associated gastrointestinal and hepatologic complications.
 The successful candidate will be involved in formal and informal teaching of pediatric residents, pediatric gastroenterology fellows, residents and fellows in other specialties, medical students, and other graduate students.
 The successful applicant should have an M.D., D.O. (or MD/DO/Ph.D or equivalent), and board certification (or eligible) in Pediatrics with subspecialty training in Gastroenterology.
-The selected candidate will join twenty-two faculty members and should hold a medical degree and valid license, certification or eligibility in American Board of Pediatrics in Pediatric Gastroenterology subspecialty.
+The selected candidate will join twenty-eight faculty members and should hold a medical degree and valid license, certification or eligibility in American Board of Pediatrics in Pediatric Gastroenterology subspecialty.

 The Stanford Cystic Fibrosis Center cares for >450 patients and is currently the largest CF Center on the West Coast with affiliated programs in San Francisco, Madera, and Reno.
 Stanford is a CF Foundation Therapeutic Development Network Center with robust clinical research support staff, engaged in >30 active research trials, including GI studies.
 Additionally, Stanford has a collaborative community of CF Foundation and NIH-sponsored basic/translational researchers focused on CF.

-Zachary Sellers, MD, PhD
+Zachary Sellers, MD, PhD,

-Assistant Professor of Pediatrics Gastroenterology
+Assistant Professor of Pediatrics Gastroenterology,

-Brian Richter, Administrative Services Manager
+c/o Brian Richter, Administrative Services Manager

 Pediatric Gastroenterology, Hepatology, & Nutrition